Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 ---
 id: how-it-works
-title: How it works ?
+title: How does it work?
-sidebar_label: How it works ?
+sidebar_label: How does it work?
 ---

 In the tutorial, we have learnt how to [wrap a document](/docs/verifiable-document/wrapping-document) and [issue it](/docs/verifiable-document/issuing-document) into a document store.
 However, we didn't explain what these actions were doing and why they are necessary.